MarcelloFreitasMoraes/Fruit-Boat/README.md

 * [Styled-Components](https://styled-components.com/) - styled-components is the result of wondering how we could enhance CSS for styling React component systems.

  ## Sign In
- To login use the email: teste@teste.com.br and password: 123456
+ To login use the email:  fulano@teste.com.br password: 654321